albrtinoaugusto/albrtinoaugusto/README.md

 Hello 👋, my name is Albertino Augusto Marrengule,
-Full Stack Developer, Front-End using React & NextJS and Back-End using NodeJS and Java I created and lead the [JavaScript Community of Maputo](https://jsconfmz.com/) where we discussed several issues related to JavaScript and its complementary technologies.
+Full Stack Developer, Front-End using React & NextJS and Back-End using NodeJS and Java.

+I created and lead the [JavaScript Community of Maputo](https://jsconfmz.com/) where we discussed several issues related to JavaScript and its complementary technologies.

 About leisure ahh ...